 We propose that the Rules include principles, expressed as the "Goals."
-The precise wording of any amendments will be determined by legislative counsel who are responsible for drafting all Ontario legislation and regulations.
-The proposed substance of the new Rule, however, would be as follows:19
+The precise wording of any amendments will be determined by legislative counsel who are responsible for drafting all

-18 "Justice delayed is justice denied" is a quote often attributed to British Prime Minister William E. Gladstone in a speech to the House of Commons in 1868.
+&lt;sup>18 "Justice delayed is justice denied" is a quote often attributed to British Prime Minister William E. Gladstone in a speech to the House of Commons in 1868.
 Its substance, however, can be traced much farther back, including to the Magna Carta in 1215, clause 40 of which states, "To no one will we sell, to no one deny or delay right or justice."
 See Tania Sourdin and Naomi Burstyner, "Justice Delayed is Justice Denied", (2014) 4 Victoria J L & Just J 49.